karayabin/universe-snapshot/universe/Ling/DirScanner/README.md

 History Log
 ------------------

+- 1.11.2 -- 2019-07-18

+    - update docTools documentation, add links to source code for classes and methods

 - 1.11.1 -- 2019-03-26

     - fix YorgDirScannerTool add implementation of 1.11.0 (forgot to implement the thing, duh)